Grassy Park

 Grassy Park is a suburb of the City of Cape Town in the Western Cape Province of South Africa.

 It is bordered to the east by the suburb of Lotus River, to the north by the suburb of Parkwood and to the west by a small lake called Princess Vlei.
 To the south lies Rondevlei and Zeekoevlei.
 The Rondevlei Nature Reserve is home to a very shy hippopotamus, a few eland and other mostly nocturnal animals including many caracal and porcupine.
 Rondevlei is also home to a healthy pelican community.
 Zeekoevlei is one of the many freshwater lakes in the district.

 History

 Grassy Park began to develop in the early 1900s on part of the Montagu's Gift estate north of Zeekoevlei.
 At that time, the area was rural, under the administration of the Divisional Council of the Cape.

+Grassy Park EC Primary School (Formerly known as the All Saints Mission School, Zeekoevlei) was opened by Mr. Frederick Kannemeyer on the 13th February 1912 with one teacher and twenty three learners.
+At the time, the school was the only place of learning on the Cape Flats.

 By 1920, the estate had 2000 residents.
 From 1923, it was represented on the Southern Civic Association.

 Grassy Park was proclaimed a local area in 1935, which meant that the residents received municipal services, for which they paid higher rates.
 It was later incorporated into the South Peninsula Municipality in 1996, and into the City of Cape Town in 2000.